EasyDesign Model

 Scoring Integration

 When AI activity prediction is enabled for a Cas12 analysis, SPACER runs EasyDesign on each candidate guide.
-The predicted activity score is incorporated into the composite score via the ML adjustment component.
+The predicted activity score is incorporated into the assay score via the ML adjustment component.

 Warning